openmrs/openmrs-esm-core/docs/main/extensions.md

 receives a widget, the widget informs the dashboard (which is a slot) how many grid columns it would like to take up.
 This happens using `meta`.

-Meta is provided by extensions in their definition in the `setupOpenMRS` function.
+Meta is provided by extensions in their definition in the `routes.json` file.

 Slots can access meta through the extension system API, such as by using [useExtensionSlotMeta](https://github.com/openmrs/openmrs-esm-core/blob/main/packages/framework/esm-framework/docs/API.md#useextensionslotmeta).